CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 Riverman by Nick Drake (Video)

-Miller was a rapper and singer who also had success as a producer.
+Born Malcolm McCormick, Miller was a rapper and singer who also had success as a producer.
 He also worked under the pseudonym Larry Fisherman.
 He was a prolific artist who released five studio albums and 12 mixtapes.
 His 2011 debut album, Blue Slide Park debuted #1 on the Billboard 200 charts.
-In 2011 he also had a hit with the song "Donald Trump", which sparked a feud with the now President of the United States.
-In 2013 he also scored a US Billboard top 10 hit with his collaboration with Ariana Grande, "The Way".
-He released his last studio album, Swimming on August 3, 2018.
+In 2011 he also had a hit with the song "Donald Trump," which sparked a feud with the now President of the United States.
+In 2013, he scored a US Billboard top 10 hit with his collaboration with Ariana Grande, "The Way."
+He released his last studio album, Swimming, on August 3, 2018.
 It was his fifth consecutive album to crack the top five of the US Billboard charts.

 Mac Miller NPR Tiny Desk Concert (Video)